Roaches: the name alone is enough to make your skin crawl.

 Looking for more conventional options to solve your roach problem?
 Here are some of the fastest ways to get rid of roaches:

-1. Use Glue Strips to Identify Problem Areas
+8. Use Glue Traps to Identify Problem Areas

 Pros: Effective, safe for kids and pets (as long as the strips are hidden), fast-acting

-Cons: You must monitor strips for a few days or weeks and change and replace them when they become filled with dead roaches
+Cons: You must monitor strips for a few days or weeks and change and replace them when they become filled with dead roaches; glue strips won’t work for large roach infestations but can help monitor and control small infestations

 What kills cockroaches almost instantly?
 Bait stations.
 Typically, these bait stations come in a long tube and can be placed anywhere you’ve noticed roach activity.